Jimbro961/FurnaceSim/README.md

-# FurnaceSim
+# TerraSim
-A Sister game to PressSim
+A Terraria simulator